-Modalys is an environment used to create virtual instruments using simple physical objects such as strings, plates, tubes, membranes, plectra, bows, and hammers.
+Modalys is IRCAM’s flagship physical model-based sound synthesis environment, used to create virtual instruments from elementary physical objects such as strings, plates, tubes, membranes, plectra, bows, or hammers.

 - Cinema & Video: virtual and hybrid sound design